Dave knows what it takes to create a thoroughly optimal financial life.

 Dave takes a strong You-Only approach to financial planning.
 He puts in the time to really “get” his clients.
 They become friends.
 They trust and confide in him, and he trusts them.
 His focus is helping people succeed in meeting their very own personal financial goals.
 He believes his clients should be able to have the financial freedom to “live like today’s your last day, but plan like you’ll live to 110.”.

-Dave’s expert advice often appears in The New York Times, Bloomberg, InvestmentNews, Kiplinger’s, MarketPlace Radio and other publications.
-He’s also a frequent speaker at professional conferences.
+Dave’s expert advice appears in The New York Times, Bloomberg, InvestmentNews, Kiplinger’s, MarketPlace Radio and other publications.
+He’s also been a frequent speaker at professional conferences.

 When he’s not working, he’s often still working, he believes “If you love what you do, you never work a day in your life.”
 But when he does have time, he loves to cook, garden and play with his dogs, both Brittanys.
-He’s often seen visiting breweries and fun restaurants with his wife, and son and daughter, both of whom are students at Virginia Tech (Go Hokies!).
-Life’s too short not to enjoy it.
+He’s often seen visiting breweries and fun restaurants with his wife, and son and daughter, both of whom are Virginia Tech Hokies.
+Life’s too short not to enjoy it